Dubai Miracle Garden

 The Dubai Miracle Garden (in Arabic: حديقة الزهور بدبي) is a flower garden located in the district of Dubailand, Dubai, United Arab Emirates.
 The garden was launched on Valentine's Day in 2013.
-It occupies over 72,000 m2, making it the world's largest natural flower garden, featuring over 50 million flowers and 250 million plants.
+It occupies over 72,000 m2, making it the world's largest flower garden, featuring over 50 million flowers and 250 million plants.

-In April 2015, the garden was given the Moselle Award for New Garden Experiences of the year by the Garden Tourism Award 2015.
+In April 2015, the garden won the Moselle Award for New Garden Experiences of the year by the Garden Tourism Award 2015.

 Development

 The concept of the first miracle garden project was formed under an agreement between Dubailand and the Dubai Properties Group destination.
-The project development was done under an agreement with Akar Landscaping and Agriculture Company, led by Jordanian businessman Abdel Naser Rahhal.
+The project development was complete under the agreement with Akar Landscaping and Agriculture Company, led by Jordanian businessman Abdel Naser Rahhal.
 The cost of the project was estimated at AED 40 million (US$11 million).